Checking spelling and grammar

 To make your document appear professional, you'll want to make sure it is free from spelling and grammar errors.
 Word has several options for checking your spelling.
 You can run a spelling and grammar check, or you can allow Word to check your spelling automatically as you type.

-To run a Spelling & Grammar check:
+To run a spelling and grammar check:

 - Go to the Review tab.